 It might feel like you are always in campaign mode, either planning for your first campaign, your next campaign, or currently in the middle of one.
 You aren’t alone here!
-As you think about your campaign, here are some trends and best practices we have seen in our 25 years working with clients across multiple nonprofit sectors.
+As you think about your campaign, here are some recent trends we have noticed and best practices we have seen in our 25 years working with clients across multiple nonprofit sectors.

 Trends in Campaigns